Hanbury Brown-Twiss Effect with Wave Packets

 where $\sigma^2 = \epsilon^2+\Delta^2/\epsilon^2$.
 The above simplifies to

-The RHS of Eqn. (\ref{qhbt}) represents an interference pattern in the joint probability of detection of the two particles, with respect to the distance between the two positions $x_1$ and $x_2$ on the screen.
+The right-hand side of Eq.~(\ref{qhbt}) represents an interference pattern in the joint probability of detection of the two particles, with respect to the distance between the two positions $x_1$ and $x_2$ on the screen.
 For $\eta=1$, it constitutes the HBT effect for massive particles, which obey Bose statistics.
 The same result will also apply to independent photons with the proviso that $\Delta = \lambda L/\pi$, where $\lambda$ is the wave-length of the photons and $L$ is the distance traveled by them in time $t$.
-Infact, the relation $\Delta = \lambda L/\pi$ may also be used for massive particles in which case $\lambda$ will represent the d'Broglie wavelength of a particle.
+In fact, the relation $\Delta = \lambda L/\pi$ may also be used for massive particles in which case $\lambda$ will represent the de Broglie wavelength of a particle.
 It is easy to check that, for $|x_1-x_2|, x_0 \ll r_{A1}+r_{A2}, r_{B1}+r_{B2}$, the cosine term in (\ref{chbt}) reduces to $\cos(4x_0(x_1-x_2)/\Delta)$, which is the same as the cosine term in (\ref{qhbt}), provided that $\epsilon^4 \ll \Delta^2$.